goktani/goktani/README.md

 # 💫 About Me:
 Hello, I am Göktan İren.
-Since my childhood, my interest in computers continues to increase exponentially every day with the development of technology.
-As a third-year student at Giresun University, Department of Computer Engineering, I am developing myself to become a qualified computer engineer in the field of data science by mastering Python and Java languages.
-I am looking for an internship and a job where I can develop more in the sector and share my passion and excitement.
+Since my childhood, my interest in computers has continued to grow exponentially with the advancement of technology.
+As a fourth-year student at Giresun University, Department of Computer Engineering, I have developed proficiency in Python, R, SQL, and Java to enhance my skills in data science.
+I am actively seeking internship and job opportunities where I can further expand my expertise, advance my skills, and share my passion within the industry.

 ## 🌐 Socials: